MIT-Emerging-Talent/ET6-CDSP-group-deqo-repo/collaboration/retrospectives/3_data_analysis.md

 Overly ambitious methods and unnecessary explorations that didn't serve the core questions.

----

 ## Individual Retrospectives

 ### Ava

 > I dove into my focus question with full enthusiasm, thinking I could conquer it solo and beat the clock.
-After a while, reality ~~and life circumstances~~decided to throw a plot twist my way.
+After a while, reality *~and life circumstances~* decided to throw a plot twist my way.
 In the end, I had to reluctantly drop the question due to time constraints.

 <!-- reflect on your contributions, challenges and progress in this milestone -->